Emilie Joramo

-Emilie Marie Joramo (born 13 January 2002) is a Norwegian football player from Rennebu Municipality, who plays for Hammarby and the Norway national team.
+Emilie Marie Joramo (born 13 January 2002) is a Norwegian football player who plays for Women's Super League club Brighton & Hove Albion and the Norway national team.

 In 2021, when Joramo was 19, the local newspaper Nidaros updated their list of the 1000 all time best athletes from Trøndelag, and Joramo was ranked as 459.

 Club career

 In 2017, Joramo won the Norwegian Under-16 Championship with Tiller IL.

 Joramo debuted in Toppserien for Trondheims-Ørn (now Rosenborg) in September 2019.
 In 2020, after her second season in Toppserien, Norske fotballkvinner named har young player of the season.
 Two years later, in 2022, she was named player of the season.

-In December 2023 Joramo transferred to Hammarby for an undisclosed fee.
+In December 2023, Joramo transferred to Hammarby for an undisclosed fee.
+On 16 June 2026, after two years at the club, Hammarby announced her departure, with sporting director Arnór Smárason stating that "she has expressed a desire to try something new now that her contract is coming to an end."

+On 26 June 2026, Joramo signed with Women's Super League side Brighton & Hove Albion on a free transfer, with the move set to take effect on 1 July.

 International career

 Joramo has played matches for the Norway youth national teams U15, U16, U17, U18, U19, and U23.

-In August 2022 she was called up for the first time for the Norway national team, which also was the first call up done by Hege Riise, the head coach.
-She debuted in the World Cup qualification match against Belgia 2 September 2022.
+In August 2022, she was called up for the first time for the Norway national team, which also was the first call up done by Hege Riise, the head coach.
+She debuted in the World Cup qualification match against Belgium on 2 September 2022.